 If the software extension is not uninstalled after the end of the term of the contract (see point 2.5.6), but continues to be used by the customer for at least two weeks, the rental is extended for an indefinite period, but at least by the respective minimum term for the software extension.
 This does not affect Shopware's right to request the customer to uninstall the software extension or to terminate the contract itself.

 Software extensions are installed and put into operation by the User.
+The User is only entitled to an update if he has rented the software extension or purchased a subscription for it.
 Support is provided exclusively, if offered, by the software provider, in no case by shopware.

 Software enhancements are provided in the Community Store or in text form, including installation instructions.
 Operating instructions (user documentation in text form or online help) are only owed if the intended use is not possible without them.
 No other instructions or documentation are owed.